COME SING WITH US THIS CHRISTMAS EVE

 “Joy to the World” is a popular Christmas carol written by Isaac Watts.
 The words are based on Psalm 98, Psalm 96 (verses 11 and 12), and Genesis Chapter 3 (verses 17 and 18).
 By the late 20th century, “Joy to the World” had become the most-published Christmas hymn in North America.
 In the first and second verses, Watts writes about heaven and earth rejoicing at the King’s coming.
 In Verse three, he says Christ’s blessings extend victoriously over the realm of sin.
 Verse four celebrates Jesus’ rule over the nations called to celebrate because God’s faithfulness to the house of Israel has brought salvation to the world.

-Click here to listen to the PUMC worship service, hear the beautiful music, the children’s time, the scripture readings, the sermon, the prayers, and the story sharing.
+Click here to watch the PUMC worship service, listen to the beautiful music, the children’s time, the scripture readings, the sermon, the prayers, and the story sharing.